medwards1771/amuse-bouche-js/README.md

 # amuse-bouche-js
-playful app for The Muse, using JavaScript
+playful app for The Muse, version 2